sourcegraph/about/blogposts/part-1-how-sourcegraph-scales-with-the-language-server-protocol.md

 M x N

 LSP defines a communication protocol that sits between editor plugins and the underlying analysis libraries.
 You build one language server for each language and one plugin for each editor.
-Each editor plugin that speaks LSP will now have support for every single language server.
-You’ve reduced the M x N problem to an M + N problem.
+Each editor plugin that speaks LSP will now have support for every single language server. you've reduced the M x N problem to an M + N problem.

 ![](/blog-images/1*ws2LYhzfuHpEimlb9-knWQ.png)